thaynecurrie/phys7943_fall2023/ScientificPythonNotes/_problemsets_github/week3_and_4/week3.md

        -0.001, -.2,  5.3,  9.99])``

-use ``np.tile`` to repeat this array three times and follow the steps in part 1 to compute the determinant.
+use ``np.tile`` to repeat this array nine times and follow the steps in part 1 to compute the determinant.
 Notice a pattern?

 ### 3. Solving a System of Linear Equations